Pan American Silver (NASDAQ:PAAS) Shares Gap Up to $21.26

 Pan American Silver Corp.
-(NASDAQ:PAAS – Get Rating) (TSE:PAAS) shares gapped up prior to trading on Thursday .
+(NASDAQ:PAAS – Get Rating) (TSE:PAAS) gapped up before the market opened on Thursday .
 The stock had previously closed at $21.26, but opened at $21.86.
 Pan American Silver shares last traded at $22.19, with a volume of 35,135 shares trading hands.

-PAAS has been the subject of a number of analyst reports.
-TheStreet raised Pan American Silver from a “c+” rating to a “b-” rating in a report on Friday, March 25th.
-Canaccord Genuity Group raised Pan American Silver from a “hold” rating to a “buy” rating and set a $30.00 target price on the stock in a report on Thursday, May 12th.
-Canaccord Genuity Group raised Pan American Silver from a “hold” rating to a “buy” rating and set a $30.00 target price on the stock in a report on Thursday, May 12th.
-TD Securities reduced their target price on Pan American Silver from $36.00 to $30.00 and set a “buy” rating on the stock in a report on Friday, May 13th.
-Finally, StockNews.com assumed coverage on Pan American Silver in a report on Thursday, March 31st.
-They set a “hold” rating on the stock.
+PAAS has been the topic of several recent research reports.
+BMO Capital Markets cut their target price on Pan American Silver from $32.00 to $29.00 in a report on Thursday, January 20th.
+National Bank Financial lifted their price objective on Pan American Silver from C$41.00 to C$47.00 in a research note on Wednesday, April 20th.
+Zacks Investment Research upgraded Pan American Silver from a “hold” rating to a “buy” rating and set a $27.00 price objective on the stock in a research note on Wednesday, May 4th.
+Canaccord Genuity Group upgraded Pan American Silver from a “hold” rating to a “buy” rating and set a $30.00 price objective on the stock in a research note on Thursday, May 12th.
+Finally, StockNews.com started coverage on Pan American Silver in a research note on Thursday, March 31st.
+They issued a “hold” rating on the stock.
 One investment analyst has rated the stock with a hold rating and seven have given a buy rating to the company.
-According to MarketBeat, the company has a consensus rating of “Buy” and an average target price of $34.43.
+According to MarketBeat, Pan American Silver currently has a consensus rating of “Buy” and a consensus price target of $34.43.

-The firm also recently announced a quarterly dividend, which will be paid on Friday, June 3rd.
+The company also recently disclosed a quarterly dividend, which will be paid on Friday, June 3rd.
 Investors of record on Tuesday, May 24th will be given a $0.12 dividend.
+The ex-dividend date of this dividend is Monday, May 23rd.
+This represents a $0.48 dividend on an annualized basis and a dividend yield of 2.15%.
 This is a boost from Pan American Silver’s previous quarterly dividend of $0.09.
-This represents a $0.48 annualized dividend and a yield of 2.15%.
-The ex-dividend date is Monday, May 23rd.
-Pan American Silver’s dividend payout ratio (DPR) is currently 55.81%.
+Pan American Silver’s dividend payout ratio is currently 55.81%.

-Institutional investors and hedge funds have recently bought and sold shares of the stock.
-Evoke Wealth LLC increased its position in Pan American Silver by 90.4% in the 4th quarter.
-Evoke Wealth LLC now owns 990 shares of the basic materials company’s stock valued at $25,000 after acquiring an additional 470 shares during the period.
-Prospera Financial Services Inc acquired a new stake in Pan American Silver in the 1st quarter valued at approximately $25,000.
-Geneos Wealth Management Inc. increased its position in Pan American Silver by 284.9% in the 3rd quarter.
-Geneos Wealth Management Inc. now owns 1,351 shares of the basic materials company’s stock valued at $31,000 after acquiring an additional 1,000 shares during the period.
-Destiny Wealth Partners LLC acquired a new stake in Pan American Silver in the 1st quarter valued at approximately $41,000.
-Finally, UMB Bank N A MO acquired a new position in shares of Pan American Silver during the 4th quarter valued at $42,000.
-Hedge funds and other institutional investors own 44.25% of the company’s stock.
+A number of hedge funds and other institutional investors have recently made changes to their positions in the stock.
+Gabelli Funds LLC boosted its stake in Pan American Silver by 35.4% in the 1st quarter.
+Gabelli Funds LLC now owns 172,200 shares of the basic materials company’s stock worth $4,701,000 after purchasing an additional 45,000 shares during the period.
+Virtu Financial LLC acquired a new position in Pan American Silver in the 1st quarter worth $202,000.
+Advisors Asset Management Inc. boosted its stake in shares of Pan American Silver by 16.5% during the 1st quarter.
+Advisors Asset Management Inc. now owns 65,469 shares of the basic materials company’s stock worth $1,787,000 after buying an additional 9,255 shares during the last quarter.
+Evergreen Capital Management LLC boosted its stake in shares of Pan American Silver by 4.6% during the 1st quarter.
+Evergreen Capital Management LLC now owns 111,313 shares of the basic materials company’s stock worth $3,039,000 after buying an additional 4,872 shares during the last quarter.
+Finally, First Manhattan Co. boosted its stake in shares of Pan American Silver by 2.6% during the 1st quarter.
+First Manhattan Co. now owns 245,551 shares of the basic materials company’s stock worth $6,703,000 after buying an additional 6,300 shares during the last quarter.
+44.25% of the stock is owned by hedge funds and other institutional investors.

 Pan American Silver Corp., together with its subsidiaries, engages in the exploration, mine development, extraction, processing, refining, and reclamation of silver, gold, zinc, lead, and copper mines in Canada, Mexico, Peru, Argentina, and Bolivia.
 It holds interests in the La Colorada, Dolores, Huaron, Morococha, Shahuindo, La Arena, Timmins West, Bell Creek, Manantial Espejo, San Vicente, Joaquin, Cap-Oeste Sur Este, and Navidad mines.